-For those who have visited the desert areas and experienced sand dunes, they probably have seen how the shapes and arrangements of these sand dunes quickly change as soon as the wind blows over them.
-Some have been to the beach and probably wrote names of their loved ones in the sand on the shoreline, to great disappointment when the great waves wash the beach, the names are erased in a huff.
-No inscription remains on the sand, as if there never was.
+For those who have visited the desert and experienced sand dunes, you have probably seen how quickly their shape changes as the wind blows over them.
+Some of you have been to the beach and probably written names of your loved ones in the sand along the shoreline, only to have them washed away by an incoming wave.
+In both cases, what was written or seen is no more.

 There are, however some contracts which may not be executed verbally under the law.
 This is done to avoid malpractice, disputes and uncertainty.
 The Alienation of Land Act 68 of 1981 provides in Section 2 (1);